dictyBase/dicty-stock-center/README.md

 - The API server to manage data from the rich text editor frontend is available [here](https://github.com/dictyBase/modware-content).
 - The **REACT_APP_API_SERVER** env variable can also be customize by modifying the global variable in the [env](.env.development) file.

+### Navbar and Footer

+- The application has env variables for `REACT_APP_NAVBAR_JSON` and `REACT_APP_FOOTER_JSON` that are set to the corresponding URLs where the JSON data is stored on GitHub.

+## Semantic Versioning

+This app has been set up to use [semantic-release](https://github.com/semantic-release/semantic-release) and [commitizen](https://github.com/commitizen/cz-cli).
+After adding a new commit (`git add .`), use `npm run cz` and follow the prompts to categorize and provide more details about your commit.
+Once complete, push your changes to whatever branch you are working on.

+When you are ready to push to prod, you can use `semantic-release` to automate the release process:

+- Merge your changes into `master`
+- Run `npx semantic-release`

+**Important:** you MUST have an env variable stored for `GH_TOKEN` or `GITHUB_TOKEN` that contains a GitHub [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+You can either pass this in manually when you run the script (i.e. `GH_TOKEN=XXX npx semantic-release`) or you can [store your env variable locally](https://www.schrodinger.com/kb/1842).

+This will look at your most recent commits since the last `git tag` and automatically determine the appropriate version number for your release.
+It also updates the [CHANGELOG](./CHANGELOD.md) documentation.

 ## Running the application (dev version)